hmalphettes/ubuntu-uncloud-recloud/README.markdown

 8. Copy into the VM's content into the EBS volume.
 9. Unmount everything
 10. Create a snapshot of the EBS volument and publish it as an AMI.

+## TODO
+1- init job to lazy configure the sshd's keyx; just like cloud-init does but we are disabling it) 2- map 127.0.1.1 to the hostname (not a blocker)